andymayers/andymayers.github.io/about.md

 permalink: /about/
 ---

-I'm a researcher with the <a href="http://www.opensecrets.org/">Center for Responsive Politics</a>, focusing on political action committees, outside spending, and campaign expenditures.
-In addition to writing for CRP's blog, I occasionally write about campaign finance, transparency, civic engagement, and the ethics of activism for Boston Review.
+I'm a PhD student in Harvard University's Department of Government, studying campaigns and participation in American politics.
+Previously, I was a researcher with the Center for Responsive Politics focusing on PACs and outside spending.
+I occasionally write about campaign finance, transparency, civic engagement, and the ethics of activism for Boston Review.
 I also enjoy adding to my data skills in R and SQL, especially when I can apply them to advanced baseball and basketball statistics.
 In my free time, I read, root for the Red Sox and University of Wisconsin basketball, and play blues piano.